osmlab/codes-of-conduct/code_of_conduct.md

 * Logging online activity for harassment purposes
 * Sustained disruption of discussion
 * Unwelcome sexual attention
-* Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
+* Pattern of inappropriate social contact, such as requesting or assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other  members or other vulnerable people from intentional abuse
+* Deliberate “outing” of any aspect of a person’s identity without their consent, except as necessary to protect other  members or other vulnerable people from intentional abuse
 * Publication of non-harassing private communication